-Report of the Executive Board and Corporate Governance Statement (continued)
+Report of the Executive Board and Corporate Governance Statement (continued) As at 30 June 2023

 6.6.
 New products committee

 All the new activities and businesses of the Company are analysed and authorised by a dedicated New Products Committee (NPC).
 All involved departments within SG Luxembourg are represented (operations, finance, risk, accounting standards, etc...) to assess the impact for the Company.